lextrack/Roguetal/README.md

 2. Open Godot Engine
 3. Import the project by selecting the folder where you cloned the repository
 4. You're ready to explore and modify the game!

+¡Claro!
+Aquí te dejo una sección que puedes agregar al final del README, justo antes de la despedida.
+Está explicada de forma clara y directa para que cualquier persona que quiera exportar entienda qué hacer, tanto en Android como en PC:

+---

+## ⚠️ Export Notes

+### 📱 Android Export (Release)
+If you want to export the game as a **release APK**, make sure to:

+1. Go to **Project > Export > Android**.
+2. Scroll to the **"Keystore"** section.
+3. Select the keystore file:
+   `CredentialsExport/c2roguelite.keystore`
+4. Enter the keystore **user** and **password**, both of which are found in the file:
+   `CredentialsExport/credentials.txt`

+Without this configuration, the release export won't be properly signed and may not install on devices.
+You can create your own keystore if you want.

+---

+### 💻 PC Export (Windows Icon Issue)
+To correctly use the **custom icon** included in the project when exporting for Windows:

+1. Open **Editor Settings** in Godot.
+2. Go to **Export > Windows**.
+3. In the **rcedit path**, set the correct path.
+For example:
+   `C:/Roguetal/PC/Roguetal/rcedit-x64.exe`

+> Note: `rcedit-x64.exe` is located in the root of the project.
+Make sure the path is correct or the icon won’t apply on exported builds.

+---

 ## Contact & Social
 - Developer: Lextrack Studios